Skip to content

 Twin fishing villages on the Rame Peninsula facing Plymouth Sound

 Cawsand and neighbouring Kingsand are twin fishing villages on the Rame Peninsula in southeast Cornwall, facing east across Plymouth Sound.
-The villages are connected by narrow, largely car-free lanes lined with pastel-coloured cottages - the old county boundary between Cornwall and Devon once ran between the two settlements, marked by a plaque on one of the houses.
+The villages are connected by narrow, largely car-free lanes lined with pastel-coloured cottages.
+Until 1844, the old county boundary between Cornwall and Devon ran directly between the two settlements - a plaque on a house in Garrett Street marks the exact line.
+The boundary shift brought Kingsand into Cornwall, but the two villages retain distinct identities despite sitting side by side.

-Cawsand has a sheltered sandy beach that faces east, giving it calm water and afternoon sun.
-The Rame Peninsula coast path runs along dramatic cliffs with views to Plymouth, the Eddystone lighthouse, and across to the Devon coast.
+The Rame Peninsula coast path runs along cliffs with views to Plymouth, the Eddystone lighthouse, and across to the Devon coast.
 Rame Head, the southernmost point of the peninsula, has a medieval chapel on its summit and is a 2-mile walk from the village.
-The Mount Edgcumbe Country Park, 800 acres of formal gardens and deer park, is accessible on foot along the coast path.
+The headland is one of the best vantage points in southeast Cornwall.
+Walking north from Kingsand, the path climbs onto Maker Heights, a plateau of Napoleonic-era fortifications with wide views over Plymouth Sound, before continuing to Mount Edgcumbe Country Park - 800 acres of formal gardens, deer park, and coastal woodland stretching along the shore toward Cremyll.